Top UK Immigration Lawyers with Over 5000 Successful Applications

 When you applied for your sponsor licence, you would have been asked to provide an estimate of the number of undefined CoS you require in your first year.
 You would also have been asked to provide evidence to justify the number of CoS you have requested.
 If you already have a “quota” of certificates you do not need to apply for an undefined CoS; you can proceed to create and assign the previously approved CoS.

 There is no limit (cap) on how many undefined CoS you can assign; what matters is that each sponsored worker must be eligible for the type of work visa they are applying for.
-In addition, you must pay the required fee when assigning the CoS to your sponsored worker.
+In addition, you pay £199 for each Skilled Worker CoS you assign.

 How to apply for a defined Certificate of Sponsorship